-After reviewing the definition and representations of complex powers of positive operators in section~\ref{sec2}, we construct several representations of the fractional d'Alembertian in section~\ref{sec3}.
-In particular, in sections~\ref{sec3a} and \ref{sec3b} we recall the properties of the Lorentzian $\B$ operator and discuss why the known results of section~\ref{sec2} do not immediately apply.
-In sections~\ref{sec3c} and \ref{sec3d}, we offer two representations of the operator $(-\B)^\g$, while in sections~\ref{sec3e} and \ref{sec3f} we build two representations of the self-adjoint operator $|\B|^\g$.
+After reviewing the definition and representations of complex powers of positive operators in Section~\ref{sec2}, we construct several representations of the fractional d'Alem\-bertian in Section~\ref{sec3}.
+In particular, in Sections~\ref{sec3a} and \ref{sec3b} we recall the properties of the Lorentzian $\B$ operator and discuss why the known results of Section~\ref{sec2} do not immediately apply.
+In Sections~\ref{sec3c} and \ref{sec3d}, we offer two representations of the operator $(-\B)^\g$, while in Sections~\ref{sec3e} and \ref{sec3f} we build two representations of the self-adjoint operator $|\B|^\g$.
 The master representation $\Bd^\g$ we propose to use in fractional QFTs and quantum gravity is \Eqq{Bdot}.
-In section~\ref{sec4}, we point out how the requirement of self-adjointness affects the spectrum of the theory and the way to eliminate ghost degrees of freedom.
-In section~\ref{sec5}, we show that the domain of our fractional d'Alembertian can be restricted to the space of ultra-distributions and we compare it with the fractional operators defined on such space in the literature \cite{Barci:1996br,Barci:1998wp}.
-In particular, in section~\ref{ultrun} we argue that the latter are possibly less convenient for a perturbative quantum field theory.
+In Section~\ref{sec4}, we point out how the requirement of self-adjointness affects the spectrum of the theory and the way to eliminate ghost degrees of freedom.
+In Section~\ref{sec5}, we show that the domain of our fractional d'Alembertian can be restricted to the space of ultra-distributions and we compare it with the fractional operators defined on such space in the literature \cite{Barci:1996br,Barci:1998wp}.
+The novelties of our results with respect to the ultra-distributions approach are the proposal of a new fractional operator, an in-depth understanding of fractional d'Alembertians more centered on complex contours and spectral representations and, finally, a wider application to QFT.
+In particular, in Section~\ref{ultrun} we argue that ultra-distributions are possibly less convenient for a perturbative QFT.
 Section~\ref{sec6} is devoted to a novel application of the diffusion method to the Cauchy problem in fractional field theories.
-Taking a scalar field with a realistic ``$\B+\Bd^\g$'' kinetic term, in section~\ref{inicon} we prove that the number of initial conditions to specify is two, since none is coming from $\Bd^\g$.
+Taking a scalar field with a realistic ``$\B+\Bd^\g$'' kinetic term, in Section~\ref{inicon} we prove that the number of initial conditions to specify is two, since none is coming from $\Bd^\g$.
 We also generalize this conclusion to a much wider class of nonlocal theories that includes NLQG.
-Conclusions and a discussion on how to apply these results to quantum gravity are in section \ref{concl}.
+Conclusions and a discussion on how to apply these results to quantum gravity are in Section \ref{concl}.

 The present work is written by physicists for physicists and does not pretend to cover all the mathematical details of operatorial representations in a rigorous way.
 Its novel results can still be of interest for mathematicians.